as-ideas/recruitment-tests-public/frontend/frontend.md

       * Imprint
    * The three pages should be navigable and it should be a single page website
    * Use some CSS-Styling for the menu and use a logo of your choice for the site
-   * BONUS: The current site is highlighted in the menu
+   * BONUS: The current page is highlighted in the menu

 ## Task 3 - Loading Data from a REST-Service

-   * Display all Univeres and Stars provided by the mock server
+   * Display all Universes and Stars provided by the mock server
    * A simple table on the "universes"-site for displaying all universes
    * A simple table on the "stars"-site for displaying all the stars
-   * HINT: A simple table means a simple representation, just displaying the infos
+   * HINT: A simple table means a simple representation - just display the info
-   * BONUS:
+   * BONUSES:
-      * Displaying the universes: display the maximum and current size
+      * Universes: display the maximum and current size
-      * Displaying the stars: display the name of the universe
+      * Stars: display the name of the universe
       * Use the color of the star for some CSS styling (the colors are RED, BLUE, GREEN, YELLOW, BLACK)

 If you start the json-server with the mocked data it will present you with the list of available resource paths.

-## Task 4 - JavaScript Tool Chain
+## Task 4 - JavaScript Toolchain

-   * Use a CSS-Preprocessor for you CSS
+   * Use a CSS-Preprocessor to generate your CSS
    * Minify your CSS and JS and use the minified version in your application
    * HINT You don't need to automate the CSS-Preprocessor or minifying
    * BONUS-Task: Use a build tool or task runner to automate the build of your application